yimyom/odroid-xu4-setup/README.md

 	sudo systemctl set-default multi-user.target
 	```

 24.	**From now on you have a fully functional Kodi system**.
-If you want to reboot, your ODroid XU4 will directly start on Kodi.
+If you want to reboot, your Odroid XU4 will directly start on Kodi.
 I you want to add more features, like [MAME](https://www.mamedev.org/) ([Mame on Wikipedia](https://en.wikipedia.org/wiki/MAME)), an external USB drive, a joystick, a firewall, you can follow the rest.

-	If you want to stop and enjoy your ODroid XU4 now, you can reboot it:
+	If you want to stop and enjoy your Odroid XU4 now, you can reboot it:

 	```bash
 	sudo reboot